Frontiers of chaotic advection: Perspectives

 \subsection{Strange eigenmodes}

-Strange eigenmodes characterize the mixing dynamics of advected fields in flows, and have been observed experimentally in both closed in open flows.
+Strange eigenmodes --- first discussed by \textcite{Pierrehumbert1994} --- characterize the mixing dynamics of advected fields in flows, and have been observed experimentally in both closed and open flows.
 Because of the non-self-adjoint nature of the advection--diffusion operator, completeness of the eigenfunctions is not guaranteed.
-Rigorous results on the existence and completeness have been obtained by Haller's group \cite{liu2004}.
+Rigorous results on the existence and completeness have been obtained by \textcite{liu2004}.
 Although strange eigenmodes have been observed experimentally in open flows, a corresponding rigorous result for open flows is missing.
 More generally, very little is known about strange eigenmodes in open flows.
 For example, questions about how the eigenmodes are related to the fractal structure of the chaotic saddle and its stable and unstable manifolds are still open.